 This is because the DMV judge needs far less proof than a criminal judge to find the defendant in the wrong.
 But it may still be possible to prevail in a DMV hearing if the police made a procedural mistake, or if the arresting officer does not show up to the hearing.

-5. How do I fight underage DUI charges in Las Vegas, Nevada?
+5. How do I fight underage DUI charges?

 Typical defenses that Las Vegas criminal defense lawyers use in underage drunk driving cases include: